liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step6-migrate-monitor.md

 Once you review the accounts, confirm the destinations, and correctly map identities, you're ready to migrate.

 >[!Important]
 >We strongly recommend that you don't rename or move migrated files before the final migration has been completed.
-Doing so will result in files being overwritten.
+Doing so results in files being overwritten.

 1. Select the accounts to migrate.